 It’s a way of life we could probably do with adopting for ourselves, but the same basis can apply to our business.
 Whether you are a multinational or start-up, we should always be growing in some way.
-This doesn’t necessarily relate to our growth in terms of size or employee numbers, but to the increase of profitability, efficiency and staff skill sets.
+This doesn’t necessarily relate to our growth in terms of size or employee numbers, but to the increase of profitability, efficiency and staff skillsets.
 There is always something to improve on, even in the most successful of companies.

-At small scale, continuous improvement helps teams to operate more effectively.
+On a small scale, continuous improvement helps teams to operate more effectively.
 Implemented on a large scale, the outcomes can be much more profound – with your business going from surviving to thriving.
 The idea is that you learn to work smarter (not harder) constantly re-examining and improving processes, thus optimising the quality of your product/service.

 It sounds great right?
 You’d think continuous improvement would be at the top of everyone’s agenda all day every day.

 Many of us, although we may not like to admit it – love our comfort zones.
 Change can often be frowned upon – if it’s not broken, why fix it?

 This is NOT how any business should be operating.
 We’ve seen the huge advances that the world has made in the last century.
 From people’s awareness to futuristic technology, you are not marketing to the same cohort you were ten years ago – it’s a fact.